pachterlab/kb_docs/docs/source/index/index_generation.rst

 * https://ftp.ensembl.org/pub/release-108/gtf/homo_sapiens/Homo_sapiens.GRCh38.108.gtf.gz

 .. note::
-   One can specify the number of threads to ``kb ref`` via the ``-t`` option (increasing the number of threads improves processing speed, assuming that the number of CPU cores requested is available on the system).
-For example, to specify 12 threads, one can specify ``-t 12``.
+   You can specify the number of threads to ``kb ref`` via the ``-t`` option (increasing the number of threads improves processing speed, assuming that the number of CPU cores requested is available on the system).
+For example, to specify 12 threads, you can specify ``-t 12``.
 By default, 8 threads are used.

 .. note::
-   One can use `gget ref <https://pachterlab.github.io/gget/en/ref.html>`_ to fetch the download links for the Ensembl reference files for any species (you can also specify a specific Ensembl release):
+   You can use `gget ref <https://pachterlab.github.io/gget/en/ref.html>`_ to fetch the download links for the Ensembl reference files for any species (you can also specify a specific Ensembl release):

    .. code-block:: text